HasSak-47/tetra/README.md

 ## Building the project:
-    -create folder build
+  * create folder build
-    -move to folder build in the console
+  * move to folder build in the console
-    -use the command "cmake .."
+  * use the command "cmake .."
-    -use the command "make"
+  * use the command "make"

 ## Running the project:
-    -use the command ./tetris
+  * use the command ./tetris